chunykuo/DKChangeView/README.md

 # DKChangeView

-Demo that many method to change the view(ViewController)
+Demo that many way to change the view(ViewController)

 go to the new ViewController, by 3 way: